 With its beige base and slightly gray-taupe undertone, Cedar Key can work nicely with a pink-toned fireplace.
 While it won’t necessarily look ‘exciting and stimulating’ it might help to tone down the pink and neutralize your space.

-Maritime White is an off-white that has a soft, cream look, but also harbors a wink o’ pink.
+Maritime White is an off-white that has a soft, cream look, but also harbours a wink o’ pink.

 For a look that’s more rich and exciting, consider Metropolis as an accent wall colour.
 When paired with a soft off-white paint colour, Metropolis will add depth to your space and could sit nicely with your pinkish fireplace.
 Or be brave and paint the whole damn room!

-Unless it’s in a baby’s room, pink and yellow are a completely nauseating combo
+unless it’s in a baby’s room, pink and yellow can be totally nauseating combo

 The Best Paint Colours to Coordinate with a Purple or Purple-Red Brick